 Ontario's network of natural heritage areas has been established to protect and conserve areas representative of the diversity of the natural regions of the province, including species, habitats, features and ecological systems which comprise that natural diversity.
 Protected natural heritage areas are a key component in the sustainable management of natural resources.
 They ensure that representative sites within the larger managed landscape are permanently retained in their natural state.
-Wabos North Conservation Reserve is part of Ontario's network of natural heritage areas.
+Wabos South Conservation Reserve is part of Ontario's network of natural heritage areas.

 On July 16, 1999, the Ontario Government released the Ontario's Living Legacy Land Use Strategy to guide the planning and management of Ontario's Crown lands.
 Extensive consultation was conducted during the development of the Land Use Strategy (OMNR 1999).
-The objectives of the Land Use Strategy (OMNR 1999) are to complete Ontario's system of parks and protected areas; recognize the land use needs of the resource-based tourism industry; provide forestry, mining and other resource industries with greater certainty around land and resource use; and enhance hunting, angling and other Crown land recreational opportunities.
+The objectives of the Land Use Strategy (OMNR 1999) are to complete Ontario's system of parks and protected areas; recognize the land use needs of the resource-based tourism industry; provide forestry, mining and other resource industries with greater certainty around land and resource use; and enhance hunting, angling and other Crown land recreation opportunities.

 The Land Use Strategy (OMNR 1999) demonstrated the government's commitment to completing Ontario's system of protected natural heritage areas by designating 378 new areas to be protected.
 These areas are considered to be significant and require protection from incompatible activities in order for their values to endure over time.
 The addition of these 378 new areas marks the largest expansion of parks and protected areas in Ontario's history.
-Wabos North Conservation Reserve was created as part of this expansion.
-It protects a magnificent poplar (Populus spp.) dominated ridge, and mature sugar maple (Acer saccharum Marsh.) and yellow birch (Betula alleghaniensis Britt.) mixed-wood communities, three of which have been identified as containing old-growth forest.
+Wabos South Conservation Reserve was created as part of this expansion.
+It protects mature sugar maple (Acer saccharum Marsh.) and yellow birch (Betula alleghaniensis Britt.) mixed-wood communities, in association with a bedrock-drift complex.

 The Ministry of Natural Resources has established conservation reserves as a tool to protect natural heritage areas on public lands, while permitting traditional public land uses to continue.
-These uses include recreation activities, such as hunting and fishing, and the traditional activities of Aboriginal societies, as defined under applicable Aboriginal Treaties.
+These uses include recreational activities, such as hunting and fishing, and the traditional activities of Aboriginal societies, as defined under applicable Aboriginal Treaties.
 Lands designated as conservation reserves in the Land Use Strategy (OMNR 1999) are removed from the Sustainable Forest Licence, and mining and surface rights are withdrawn from staking under the Mining Act (RSO 1990 Chapter M.14).